Tired of city living? Check out these camper revamps – you may just give it up for the gypsy life!

-- Ensure everything you’re fitting is as light as possible to save on fuel.
+- In all camper revamps, ensure everything you’re fitting is as light as possible to save on fuel.

 - Accept that moving into a smaller space takes some getting used to.
 Also, you will make mistakes and that things won’t always work out as planned.